 Case Management services include planning, linking, advocating, coordinating and monitoring to assist consumers in gaining access to needed services, financial assistance, housing, employment, education, social services and other services and supports identified through the person centered planning process.

 The Center for Disability Services desires to promote self-determination for individuals through supported arrangements in order to provide greater control and direction over their services.
-The supports coordinator offers each individual the opportunity to have an individual budget and self-directed supported arrangements.
+The case manager offers each individual the opportunity to have an individual budget and self-directed supported arrangements.

 Who are we?

 The Center for Disability Services is administered through the College of Health and Human Services at Western Michigan University.
 WMU and the center offer rich educational and clinical training for students in the allied health professions.

 Who can benefit?

 Any adult individual with a developmental disability receiving services through Integrated Services of Kalamazoo (ISK) has the opportunity to access services through the WMU Center for Disability Services.

 What can we do?